 The most common way of acquiring your first chicks is to order them by mail.
 Some of the top sites to do that through are CackleHatchery.com and MyPetChicken.com.
 We’ve used both & had fine experiences each time.

 When you go to order your chicks, keep in mind that one or two may die in shipping or within the first few days of life.
 It’s just part of the process because being shipped is so stressful.
 You can contact the company about it, plus most people pad their orders slightly, anticipating a few losses.
-Chickens are $3.50+ each, depending on the rarity of the breeds you select.
-Assuming you order a mix of fancier & more common breeds, you can expect an average of $7.50 per bird (including shipping).
+Chickens are $5+ each, depending on the rarity of the breeds you select.
+Shipping averages roughly $25.

 Cost of Chicken Brooding Supplies